Sunday, November 1, 2015

 Head – 2.5 out of 3 mugs

 This is the largest and longest-lasting head of any root beer I have tested.
 It was excessive for my preference.
-See the picture, which evolved after my first two sips.
+Please refer to the accompanying image, which was captured after my initial two sips.

 Zip -- 2 out of 3 mugs